 It would almost be like driving with those horse-blinder things on.
 If you did, your chances of crashing would exponentially increase.
-Fortunately, a quick look in your car mirrors tells you all you need to know to smoothly navigate even tricky roads.
+Fortunately, a quick look in your car mirrors tells you all you need to know to navigate even tricky roads smoothly.

 So, about those mirrors.
 Do ya have to use ’em?
 How?
 Why?
 We’ve gotcha covered.

-Why Your Rear View Mirror and Side View Mirrors are SO Important!
+Why Your Rear View and Side View Mirrors are SO Important!

 To summarize some really boring technical jargon from the Texas Department of Motor Vehicles and DMV for states around the country, here’s what you need to know about your mirrors: